Forget Work/Life Balance — Embrace the Mess

 It’s not uncommon for millennials to work multiple jobs these days.
 In fact, it’s pretty popular to have a full-time job while moonlighting on the side.
 I’ve personally had more than one job for the past seven years, all while getting married, moving across the country, and having a social life.

 I’m not someone who believes in the traditional work/life balance, as I like to think of it as more of a pendulum that swings back and forth with the seasons of our lives.
 But throughout the past seven years, I’ve maintained multiple jobs besides my day job as an accountant.

 So how do I find room to still have a life while working multiple jobs?

 Make Self-Care the Top Priority

-While working at my job during the day and a tax office at nights and on weekends, my to-do list seemed never ending.
-There was never enough time and I lost the perspective of taking care of me as the number one priority.
+While working at my job during the day and a tax office at night and on weekends, my to-do list seemed never-ending.
+There was never enough time, and I lost the perspective of taking care of myself as being my top priority.

 I quickly learned the hard way that in order to take care of those around me, as well as tackle my never-ending to-do list, I had to be functioning at my best.